This solves the problem! Change your forgotten MySQL root user password

 mysql> quit

-Open "my.cnf" again in vi and edit it.
+Open "my.cnf" again using vi and edit it.

-This time, delete the "skip-grant-tables" that you just added and save the file.
+This time, delete the "skip-grant-tables" entry you added earlier and save the file.

 Also, restart MySQL.